example42/puppetguide-slides/_slides/Language_basics/Resources.md

     }

-# Resource Types reference
+# Resource Types documentation and reference

+Information about resource types and their documentation can be found in different places:

-Find online the complete [Type Reference](http://docs.puppetlabs.com/references/latest/type.html) for the latest or earlier versions.
+  - Online is published the complete [Type Reference](http://docs.puppetlabs.com/references/latest/type.html) for the latest or earlier versions of Puppet.

+  - The `puppet describe` command:

+        puppet describe <resource_type>

-From the shell the command line interface:
+    for example, to find from the command line information about the file resource:

         puppet describe file

-It is also possible to get a summary of the description:

-    puppet describe file -s

-For the full list of available descriptions try:
+    To list the description of ll the available types, run:

         puppet describe --list

-Give a glance to Puppet code for the list of **native** resource types:
+  - Give a glance to Puppet code for the list of **native** resource types (the ones written in Ruby language, based on the types and providers pattern):

         ls $(facter rubysitedir)/puppet/type

-The most common native resources, shipped with Puppet by default are: package, service, file, user, group, cron, exec, mount...

 # Simple samples of resources

+The most common native resources, shipped with Puppet by default are: package, service, file, user, group, cron, exec, mount.
+Here are some simple examples.

 Installation of OpenSSH package: